BAPIO Research & Innovation Competition (BRIC) 2018

 4. Hospital and Healthcare Management

-Once the abstracts are submitted online, candidates will be short-listed for oral presentations of their work on 25th November (Saturday).
-A panel of eminent judges will select the top four abstracts, whose first authors will be invited to present their work in the plenary session on 26th November (Sunday).
-Other selected abstracts’ authors will be invited to present their work as posters at the conference.
-All candidates submitting an abstract will receive a certificate of participation.
+Once the abstracts are submitted online, candidates will be short-listed to present their work as an oral presentation on 13th October (Saturday).
+A panel of eminent judges will select the top five abstracts, whose first authors will be invited to present their work in the plenary session on 14th October (Sunday).
+The authors of other selected abstracts will be invited to present their work as a poster at the conference.
+All candidates whose work has been selected for presentation will receive a certificate of participation.

-Medical students, Junior doctors, SAS doctors and Consultants (within 2 years of starting) from the UK and abroad, irrespective of nationality or ethnicity can be the presenting authors in this competition.
+Medical Students, Allied Health Professionals, Junior Doctors, SAS Doctors and Consultants (within 2 years of starting) from the UK and abroad, irrespective of nationality or ethnicity, can be the presenting authors in this competition.

 |2nd Prize||Trophy||Certificate||£ 250|